Portugal honors diplomat who saved thousands from Nazis

 The Portuguese diplomatic service was supposed to ask for the Lisbon government’s specific consent to grant visas to certain categories of applicants, as the country trod a careful path of neutrality, but Sousa Mendes gave out visas on his own initiative.

+Álvaro Sousa Mendes, a grandson of Aristides Sousa Mendes, said his family had seen an ambition fulfilled.

+“This was a ceremony we had been requesting for a long time,” he said.
+“Finally he was recognized ... with National Pantheon honors.”

-That got him fired from the diplomatic service, with public shame attaching to his family at the time.
+Breaking the rules got Sousa Mendes fired from the diplomatic service, with public shame attaching to his family at the time.
 He died in poverty in 1954.

 Decades later, he won recognition for his key role in saving people from the Nazis.